FoxGeoff/SportsStore/README.md

 1. Ref: Listing 5.14.
 The contents of the model.module.ts file in the src/app/model folder

 ### Listing 5.20.
 Adding elements in the store.component.html file in the src/app/store folder

+## Task: 5.5.2 Adding category selection

+### Listing 5.21.
+Category filtering in the store.component.ts file in the src/app/store folder

+### Listing 5.22.
+Adding category buttons in the store.component.html file in the src/app/store folder